 2. The Outrageous

 While animated or 3D signs are found throughout Japan, none are as outrageous or as eye-catching as the ones in Osaka.
 A major tourist attraction nowadays, particularly at Dotonbori and Shinsekai, these unbelievable signs also remind tourists that Osaka is celebrated as the gourmet capital of Japan.
-The city is the so-called kitchen of the nation.
+The city enjoys the proud epithet of “kitchen of the nation.”

 3. The Majestic

 Though it is a reconstruction of the original, few sights nowadays are as representative of Japan as majestic Osaka Castle.
-When viewed under the evening sky, few sights express “Welcome to Japan!” as grandly as the beloved symbol too.
+When viewed under the evening sky, few sights express “Welcome to Japan!” as grandly as this beloved symbol.

 4. The Delicious